-My first finished painting in over a year has turned out wildly different than I expected, and I couldn’t be happier with the result.
+The first finished painting in my new series has turned out wildly different than I expected, and I couldn’t be happier with the result.

 Too much work had gone into them to quit.
 Pen and ink, watercolor, pastel, gouache, oil, acrylic–I had really poured my heart into it, probably as a way to stay sane through trauma.
 I was lost with them, though, because they certainly weren’t commercially appealing any longer.
 But I had no idea how such lingering sentimentality would fit into my fine art practice.